 The tone and style of your message may vary depending on many factors, including your relationship with the recipient, subject matter, position and industry.
 Regardless of recipient, remember the following:

 - Use a brief, relevant subject line.
 Have you ever struggled to locate an older, important email?
-It’s helpful to recipients if you include a short and topical subject line (don’t ever leave it blank).
+It’s helpful to recipients if you include a short and topical subject line (don’t leave it blank).

 - Use clear language and tone.
 Be careful with word choices that are vague, have multiple meanings and risk misinterpretation.
 Unlike speaking, email doesn’t have the added benefits of inflection and body language to clarify what you’re saying.
 This is especially true when emailing someone in another country and/or for whom English is a second language.
-Colloquialisms and idioms are often culturally bound; their meaning may get “lost in translation.”
+Colloquialisms and idioms are often culturally bound; their meaning can get “lost in translation.”

 - Use emoticons sparingly (if at all).
-They’re best left to personal email.
+They’re best left to personal email 🙂 .

 Above all, remember that emails are never 100% confidential.
 Recipients can easily forward your email, so avoid strong condescension, sarcasm and profanity, being too casual or curt.
-(While writing concisely is good, writing rudely isn’t!)
+(While writing concisely is admirable, writing rudely isn’t!)

 One well-organized email is better than several in a row.
 Emailing isn’t the same as texting.
 Firing off multiple emails on the same topic to one person can annoy and aggravate the recipient.
-If you’re guilty of this, take a few extra minutes to think things through and organize your ideas before sending.
+If you’re guilty of this, take a few extra minutes to think things through and organize your ideas before hitting send.
 If you have a lot of ground to cover, break it up with headlines and bullets.

 4. To (B)CC, Or Not (B)CC?
 That Is The Question!